aryanraj2713/easy_cli_eval/README.md

 2. Update the metric calculation in the `calculate_metrics()` function
 3. Add any required dependencies to the `metrics` extra in `pyproject.toml`

+### Adding a New DSPy Metric

+1. Add the metric function to `src/llm_benchmark/evaluation/metrics/dspy_metrics.py`
+2. Update the `create_dspy_metric()` function to include your new metric
+3. Ensure the metric function follows the signature: `metric_fn(gold, pred, trace=None)`
+4. Add any required dependencies to the appropriate extras in `pyproject.toml`

 ## Work in Progress

 - **Grok Integration**: Support for Grok/X.AI's API is currently in development